Recovery Stories

 New stories are now added at the top of list so if you visit again they’ll be easy to find

-And now too a mini memoir at Mad in America: Everything Matters: a Memoir From Before, During and After Psychiatric Drugs
+This is mini memoir at Mad in America: Everything Matters: a Memoir From Before, During and After Psychiatric Drugs — from a few years ago now.
+Healing has since snowballed.

 - Benzodiazepine withdrawal story.
 Through hell and out the other side